-Over the next few weeks, we will be using these equations, research and our own mini-experiments to develop a simple tool which military operators and mountain professionals can use to easily estimate their movement times.
+Over the next few weeks, we will be using these equations, research, and our own mini-experiments to develop a simple tool that military operators and mountain professionals can use to easily estimate their movement times.
 This process is going to encompass a few different parts:

 First, there is the review of previous research.
 We are roughly 3 weeks into this process and are currently working to synthesize the information into a single source (you suffered through a little of that in the above article).

 Second, we want to test a few of the currently available solutions which military and mountain athletes use to estimate their travel.

 And, third, we will be revisiting our previously reported Five Rules For Rucking – to see if we can confirm or refute the rules.

 In the end, tools like the one we hope to create (and those like it) offer a huge advantage in planning accuracy, and thus, mission success.
 Similar models are currently being used in everything from archeology, to search and rescue, to recreation, to professional safety (14).